mseminatore/TeslaJS/README.md

 * Lowering the battery charge level
 * Impacting the long-term health of your battery

+> Please be careful not to use this code in a way that loads the Tesla servers
+> with too many with requests.
+Calling the Tesla REST APIs at a very high
+> frequency will stress the Tesla servers and could get your IP or favorite
+> cloud service blocked by Tesla.
+Or it could cause Tesla to revoke the
+> key that enables access via this and many other libraries.

 # Installation

 In order to use the library and/or samples you must first download and install [NodeJS](http://nodejs.org).